AdobeDocs/marketo-measure.en/help/marketo-measure-and-adobe/domain-management.md

 **What happens when a domain is removed in the Admin Console?**

-When a domain is removed in the Admin Console, [!DNL Marketo Measure] marks the domain as deleted. [!DNL Marketo Measure] will immediately stop tracking traffic on this domain, but will not remove any previously collected data.
+When a domain is removed in the Admin Console, [!DNL Marketo Measure] marks the domain as deleted. [!DNL Marketo Measure] immediately stops tracking traffic on this domain, but will not remove any previously collected data.

 **Why am I unable to enable a domain?**